MGAndroidProjects/Todoify-Releases/README.md

 ## Features:

--  Proper material design (MD3) with support for **_material you design_**
+- Featuring Material Design 3 for Android and Fluent UI on Windows.
 - Custom accent colours when dynamic colours are off.
--  Fully **_offline based_** todo & note-taking app
+- An offline-first based todo & note-taking app.
+- Support for real-time cloud syncing with multi-device at the same time.
--  **Simple and easy-to-use UI** of creating new todos, notes, and future/scheduled tasks.
+- Simple and easy-to-use UI for creating new todos, notes, and future/scheduled tasks.
--  Swipe from left to edit any todo/scheduled task and swipe from right to delete a todo/scheduled task.
--  Ability to **create notes with full markdown and editing support**
+- Ability to create notes with full markdown and editing support.
--  Tap to view notes and on long press to delete them
--  Ability to create **future/scheduled** tasks.
--  Ability to set a **reminder notification** for future/scheduled notes
--  Ability to add scheduled task to the device calendar.
+- Support for creating scheduled tasks with the ability to add to your device calendar.
--  Ability to change font from Google fonts.
 - Monet-based splash screen for Android 12+ devices.
 - Monochrome icon for Android 13+ devices.
--  Theme switcher (Light, dark and AMOLED/black mode)
+- Theme switcher (Light, dark and AMOLED/black mode).

 > Note:
 >
-> -  Android 12 & above will extract colors from wallpaper set on your device
+> -  Android 12 & above will extract colours from the wallpaper set on your device
-> -  Other android versions uses accent colors within app to match material you system.
+> -  Other Android versions use accent colours within the app to match the Material You system.

 ---

 ## General Information:

 -  You can find all the releases in the releases section.
--  You can also create issues and give suggestions/feedbacks here
+-  You can also create issues and give suggestions/feedback here

 ---